-Born Bessie Wallis Warfield, the daughter of a Baltimore flour merchant, the soon to be famous Mrs Simpson was already a well known figure in High Society on both sides of the Atlantic and the Prince appeared smitten from the start.
+Born Bessie Wallis Warfield, the daughter of a Baltimore flour merchant, the soon to be famous Mrs Simpson was already a well-known figure in High Society on both sides of the Atlantic, and the prince appeared smitten from the outset.
 Why this not particularly attractive middle-aged divorcee should so comprehensively win the heart of a man who’d had numerous affairs with far more beautiful and sophisticated women has continued to baffle and intrigue.

-No one could doubt that the Prince was utterly in her thrall, as if he had been bewitched, and he showered her with gifts of jewels and expensive clothes.
-She may not yet be Queen but she could still dress and behave like one.
+No one could doubt that the prince was utterly in thrall to her, as if he had been bewitched, and he showered her with gifts of jewels and expensive clothes.
+She may not yet be Queen, but she could still dress and behave like one.

-For a long time the King and Queen refused to meet their son’s latest mistress and it wasn’t until advised that this particular relationship was serious that they finally relented and in early 1935 a private function was arranged for her at Buckingham Palace.
-They were not impressed and she was never invited to return with Queen Mary referring to her as – that dreadful common American woman.
+For a long time, the King and Queen refused to meet their son’s latest mistress and it wasn’t until advised that this relationship was serious that they finally relented and in early 1935 a private function was arranged for her at Buckingham Palace.
+They were not impressed, and she was never invited to return with Queen Mary referring to her as – that dreadful common American woman.

-The Queen’s low opinion of Mrs Simpson was also shared by many within the Prince’s inner-circle who considered Wallis little better than a gold-digger and an old style courtesan of little regard and loose morals.
+The Queen’s low opinion of Mrs Simpson was also shared by many within the prince’s inner-circle who considered Wallis little better than a gold-digger and an old-style courtesan of loose morals and little regard.
 She’d certainly had a colourful past with a string of high-profile lovers that may have included not only the usual litany of wealthy businessmen and the well-connected but the Foreign Minister of Italy Count Ciano and the Foreign Minister of Nazi Germany Joachim von Ribbentrop.

-Both Edward and Mrs Simpson were placed under surveillance by Special Branch whilst MI5 carried out investigations into Wallis’s past focussing in particular on her time in Singapore where rumours persisted that she had regularly attended brothels either as a prostitute or a Madame.
+Because of her connections both she and Edward were placed under surveillance by Special Branch whilst MI5 carried out investigations into Wallis’s past focussing on her time in Singapore where rumours persisted that she had regularly attended brothels either as a prostitute or as the Madame.

-That she had learned those dark arts of sexual seduction best left unspoken and unexplored appeared clear in the production of the ‘China Dossier’ which seemed to confirm everyone’s worst fears.
+That she had learned dark arts of sexual seduction best left unexplored and unspoken of appeared clear in the production of the ‘China Dossier’ which seemed to confirm everyone’s worst fears.

-It is possible that the evidence produced in the ‘China Dossier’ was fabricated in an attempt to cast Wallis Simpson in the worst possible light particularly as its details remain largely unknown but it was widely distributed to those who mattered.
+It is possible that the evidence produced in the ‘China Dossier’ was fabricated, or at least exaggerated, in an attempt to cast Wallis Simpson in the worst possible light, and even now its details remain largely unknown, but it was widely distributed to those who mattered, nonetheless.

 In many respects, George V had been the ideal Constitutional Monarch.
 He lived quietly spending his days on his estates shooting pheasants and any other wildlife unfortunate enough to cross his path.
 At night he would catalogue his stamp collection.
 He carried out his Royal duties without complaint or demur and did not interfere in politics or the day-to-day activities of Government.
-He had proved a stable and reliable figurehead around which the nation had rallied during the trauma of the First World War.
+During the Great War both he and Queen Mary had proved a stable and reliable figurehead around which the nation could rally and had become popular and widely admired as a result.

-Dull and uncontroversial the late King had once remarked that he hoped his eldest son would never marry and produce an heir so that the children of his second son Albert, Duke of York, would inherit the throne.
-He feared for the future should the Playboy Prince become the Playboy King.
+As dull and uncontroversial as the late King was, he possessed insight, and had once remarked that he hoped his eldest son would never marry and produce an heir so that the children of his second son Albert, Duke of York, would inherit the throne.
+He feared for the future should the so-called Playboy Prince become the Playboy King.

 In August, Edward and Wallis embarked upon a ship-borne Mediterranean holiday that was to become the celebrity media event of the year, at least abroad, as crowds flocked to see the future King and his lover wherever they went.

-It had long been the cause of concern that the King was neglecting his Royal duties often claiming to be indisposed when he was in fact been romping with his mistress and increasingly his brother Albert would have to step into the breach.
+It had long been the cause of concern that the King was neglecting his Royal duties often claiming to be indisposed when he was in fact romping with his mistress.
+Increasingly his brother Albert would have to step into the breach.

-Baldwin with all due respect curtly informed the King that the Government would not countenance his marriage to Mrs Simpson, and that though he could not and would not wish to prevent him from marrying whom he wished if he did so then he would have no choice but to call for a dissolution of Parliament thereby triggering a General Election.
-If this were to occur then the election would inevitably be fought on the issue of the future of the Monarchy not only ending its neutrality in politics but threatening the Constitutional Settlement itself.
+Baldwin with all due respect curtly informed the King that the Government would not countenance his marriage to Mrs Simpson.
+While acknowledging that he could not, and indeed, would not wish to prevent him from marrying whom he wished, if he did so then he would have no choice but to call for a dissolution of Parliament and trigger a General Election.
+If this were to occur, then the election would inevitably be fought on the issue of the Monarchy’s future, ending its political neutrality, and thereby threatening the Constitutional Settlement itself.

-Also, though there was no specific law that prevented a ruling Monarch from marrying a divorcee to do so would jeopardise their position as Head of the Church of England which did not yet permit divorcees to remarry in Church whilst their ex-spouse remained alive.
-They also did not recognise the grounds upon which Mrs Simpson’s divorce had been granted.
+Also, though there was no specific law that prevented a ruling Monarch from marrying a divorcee to do so would jeopardise their position as Head of the Church of England which did not yet permit divorcees to remarry in Church while their ex-spouse remained alive.
+They had also made clear they did not recognise the grounds upon which Mrs Simpson’s divorce had been granted.

 Baldwin now sought the opinion of the Dominions regarding the marriage and though the responses were not uniformly hostile to the King’s intentions they were suitably doctored to make it appear as if they were.

-But the King was not without his supporters also, the most prominent among them being the former Prime Minister David Lloyd George, who unfortunately was distracted by an affair of his own, his close personal friend Oswald Mosley, the leader of the British Union of Fascists, and most significantly Winston Churchill.
+But the King was not without his supporters also, the most prominent among them being the former Prime Minister David Lloyd George, who was unfortunately distracted by an affair of his own, his close friend Oswald Mosley the leader of the British Union of Fascists, and Winston Churchill.

 Publicly Churchill endorsed the line taken by the Conservative Government but worked behind the scenes to form an alliance within Parliament that would enable the marriage to be forced through.
 In the meantime, he begged the King not to act prematurely and abdicate.